nileshjaiwal/Terraform-Modules/README.md

 ## Description

-This module is to create the AWS EC2 instance with Security Groups.
+This module is to create the AWS EC2 instance and Security Groups.
+Once Both the resources got created security group will get attached to EC2 instance.

 ## Version